cadebrown/old.cade.site/_posts/2021-11-19-art-fractal.md

 redirect_from: /2021/11/19/art-fractal
 ---

-These are some various renderings of fractals that I've done, mainly using software I've written
+These are some various renderings of fractals that I've done, using software I've written

 <!--more-->
 ## Software